Ali ibn al-Husayn, the Eldest Son

 Then it means our Imams are liars.

-Rather, the truth of the matter is that Ali ibn al-Husayn was the eldest son and administrator of the Sadaqat of Ali.
-Thus, he was the Imam.
+Rather, the truth of the matter is that Ali ibn al-Husayn was the eldest son of Imam Husayn.

 Wa Allahu A’lam